Myelodysplastic Syndrome Clinical Trial

 This is a trial to analyze samples from healthy volunteers collected at NIH Clinical Center.

 --Participants = will be asked to provide blood, and/or bone marrow, and other samples (skin biopsy samples, saliva, stool samples).

 The total protocol accrual goal is 1,000 participants.
 Enrollment is expected to take place over approximately 20-50 years.

 Age >= 18 years old

-as confirmed by the Principal Investigator or designee based on recent (within 3 months before study intervention(s)) medical history, physical exam, and complete blood count (CBC) analysis in the normal range
+Healthy volunteers; the following confirmed by the Principal Investigator or designees based on recent (within 3 months before study intervention(s))

 The ability of the participant to understand and the willingness to sign a written consent document.